 So, if you have only two weeks to travel around the Philippines, start in Manila and follow this Philippines itinerary (2 weeks) to discover some of the most beautiful islands in Southeast Asia.

-- Philippines Accommodation
+- Planning a Philippines Itinerary

 - Philippines Itinerary (2 weeks)